calmm-js/bacon.react.html/README.md

 so it had to be renamed.

-A single lifted tag, like `Input` above, lifts Bacon streams only when they are immediately contained properties or children.
+A single lifted tag, like `Input` above, lifts Bacon streams only when they are immediately contained attributes or children.
 So, you can safely write

 ```jsx
 const checked = Bacon.Model(false)